US, allies accuse China of global cyber hacking campaign

 The United States and a coalition of allies will accuse China's Ministry of State Security on Monday of a global cyber hacking campaign and will specifically attribute a large Microsoft attack disclosed earlier this year to hackers working on Beijing's behalf, a senior administration official said.

-WASHINGTON: The United States and a coalition of allies will accuse China's Ministry of State Security on Monday of a global cyber hacking campaign and will specifically attribute a large Microsoft attack disclosed earlier this year to hackers working on Beijing's behalf, a senior administration official said.
+WASHINGTON: The United States and a coalition of allies on Monday accused China's Ministry of State Security of a global cyber hacking campaign, specifically attributing a large Microsoft attack disclosed earlier this year to hackers working on Beijing's behalf.

-Opening a new area of tensions with China, the United States will be joined by NATO, the European Union, Britain, Australia, Japan, New Zealand and Canada to level the allegations, the official told reporters ahead of the announcement.
+Opening a new area of tensions with China, the United States is joined by NATO, the European Union, Britain, Australia, Japan, New Zealand and Canada to level the allegations, according to a White House fact sheet released Monday morning.

 The announcement comes a month after G7 and NATO leaders agreed with President Joe Biden at summits in Cornwall, England, and Brussels in accusing China of posing systemic challenges to the world order.

-The governments "will formally attribute the malicious cyber campaign utilizing the zero-day vulnerabilities in the Microsoft Exchange Server disclosed in March... to malicious cyber actors affiliated with the (Chinese Ministry of State Security) with high confidence," the U.S. official said.
-"The United States and our allies and partners are exposing further details of the PRC's (People's Republic of China's)pattern of malicious cyber activities and taking further action to counter it."
+The governments "will formally attribute the malicious cyber campaign utilizing the zero-day vulnerabilities in the Microsoft Exchange Server disclosed in March... to malicious cyber actors affiliated with the (Chinese Ministry of State Security) with high confidence," the U.S. senior administration official told reporters ahead of the announcement.
+"The United States and our allies and partners are exposing further details of the PRC's (People's Republic of China's) pattern of malicious cyber activities and taking further action to counter it."

 The Chinese embassy in Washington did not immediately respond to a request for comment.
 Chinese officials have previously said China is also a victim of hacking and opposes all forms of cyber attacks.